-Every visit tois a luxurious affair – even their gardens are five star.
+Every visit to Leeu Estates is a luxurious affair – even their gardens are five star.
 The shrubberies and greenery are meticulously manicured, with the landscaped gardens feature vineyards, fynbos and indigenous plants in between.
 What makes these gardens unique though, is that they are adorned by impressive South African art pieces.
 The collection has been personally curated by the owner himself and includes work by Angus Taylor, Deborah Bell, Dylan Lewis and Otto du Plessis.

 Go on Informative Guided Garden Tours: